Densaugeo/ESP-8266-NodeMCU-Tutorial/README.md

     git clone https://github.com/4refr0nt/luatool

-Then disconnect the serial monitor, and run

-    python luatool/luatool/luatool.py --port /dev/ttyUSB0 --src your_lua_file.lua --dest your_lua_file.lua --verbose

-To load a new lua file as init.lua, which will run automatically when the ESP-8266 starts
+To load a new lua file as init.lua, which will run automatically when the ESP-8266 starts, disconnect the serial monitor and run

     python luatool/luatool/luatool.py --port /dev/ttyUSB0 --src your_lua_file.lua --dest init.lua --verbose